-Decathlon have always been one of the top brands when it comes to offering a lot of bike for the money.
-Their newest addition is the Elops LD500e electric bike, which boasts a sleek frame with integrated 504Wh battery and rear hub motor.
+Decathlon has always been one of the top brands when it comes to offering a lot of value for money.
+Their newest addition is the Decathlon Elops LD500e electric bike, which boasts a sleek frame with an integrated 504Wh battery and rear hub motor.
 Below, I’ll be taking a closer look at the specs to see how it stacks up against the competition.

 Decathlon Elops LD500e Specs